Baltimore False Claims Attorneys

 Serving the Greater Maryland & Washington, D.C.
 Area

 Inexperienced attorneys are not generally equipped to handle these multifaceted cases.
-Nathans & Biddle LLP has successfully handled numerous cases involving health care fraud and are well positioned to represent individuals involved in false claim cases.
-Our Baltimore False Claims Act attorneys have 85 years of combined experience providing exceptional advocacy in complex civil litigation matters, including qui tam claims.
+Nathans & Ripke LLP has successfully handled numerous cases involving health care fraud and is well-positioned to represent individuals involved in false claim cases.
+Our Baltimore False Claims Act attorneys have nearly 100 years of combined experience providing exceptional advocacy in complex civil litigation matters, including qui tam claims.

 Handling Whistleblower Cases

 If you choose to report your employer's wrongdoing, you may receive a level of government protection as a whistleblower.
 You may also be eligible for a monetary award if the case is successfully prosecuted.

 However, you must consider several elements before coming forward:

 - You need to have actual knowledge of the fraudulent acts

 - The fraud cannot be tax fraud, as tax fraud is exempt from prosecution under the False Claims Act